 My foray into design and development started with experiments at age 11, when I would spend summer breaks tinkering with Microsoft Publisher and Microsoft FrontPage till the wee hours of the morning.
 I even remember that while on vacation at my grandmother’s, I was doodling an idea for a website I had in mind on a Papemelroti notebook.
 In hindsight, I didn’t know that it was my first attempt at creating a wireframe.
 After a series of frustrations, “Eureka!” moments, and countless visits to Lissa Explains It All, I was able to put up an online magazine for girls on Geocities.
 It was my definition of pretend play.

 As I grew up though, I focused on becoming a serious writer, hence, my background in Communications.
 In high school, I put up a personal blog to give myself a reason to write everyday and practice.
 With this personal project, I got to do some designing and coding again whenever I would change my blog skin.
 I kept that blog for a long while as I was able to combine the things I love doing.

-Originally from sunny Metro Manila, I am currently based in Vancouver, but I also enjoy working with people from places all over.
-Aside from writing, other things I try to do and learn more of are photography and some arts and crafts, all under the fuel of coffee and sweets (chocolate, mostly).
+Originally from sunny Metro Manila, I am now currently based in rainy Vancouver, but I still get to work with people from places all over.
+I am fuelled by prayers, coffee, kindness, and sweets (chocolate, mostly).